 Roy Smiles is a playwright and singer songwriter from West London.
 He is also an occasional actor.

-He is the author of twenty four produced stage plays.
+He is the author of twenty six produced stage plays.
 He has had plays staged in the UK, US, Australia, South Africa, New Zealand, Israel, Czech Republic and Sweden.